Tahani2015/git-jquery/README.md

     $ git subtree push --prefix build origin gh-pages

-This App is deployed on gh-pages: http://tahani2015.github.io/git-jquery/#
+This App has been deployed on gh-pages: http://tahani2015.github.io/git-jquery/#